mgp87/GANs-CLIP-with-PyTorch/README.md

 ## Generative AI for image generation: GANs & CLIP with PyTorch

 This repo contains code from a course on Generative AI talking about GANs, CLIP with PyTorch.
-The course is available on Udemy by Javier Ideami.

 ### 1. Reinforcement Learning
 - RL: Agents that learn to optimize target finding through trial and error by chasing rewards.